So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 The best way to get ahead of that credit card debt is to stop using them.
 If you are finding that hard to do, cut them up.

 Many would agree that having credit will increase your credit score and decrease your interest rates.
-But if you are struggling with debt, this is the least of your worries right now.
+But if you are struggling with paying the balance on your credit card statements, this is the least of your worries right now.

 Walk Instead of Drive.